 - Amount: Up to $6,095 (during the 2018-2019 academic year)

 - Renewal: Must re-apply and meet eligibility each year.
 Students may only receive 600% of Pell Grant over undergraduate career.

 - Applications: Complete a Free Application for Federal Student Aid (FAFSA).

-The source of funding is gifts to Missouri S&T from the Alumni Association, business firms, foundations, trusts, and friends of Missouri S&T.
+Loans from Missouri S&T are funded by the Alumni Association, business firms, foundations, trusts, and/or friends of Missouri S&T.

 - Amount: Varies depending on the stipulations of the loan guidelines.

 - Repayment: Repayment begins after you leave Missouri S&T.